 Sun, Sea and Cycle – The Channel Triathlon

 The Channel Triathlon is proving to be an annual sporting event for Folkestone.
-Their third event will be held on 13th September 2020.
 Set in Folkestone Harbour, the race starts with a swim across the bay from Sunny Sands to the Harbour Arm.
 Leaving the water, the athletes cross the viaduct and collect bikes from the Harbour car park transition point.
 They cycle up to Acrise, through Hawkinge and back to the transition where the run along the seafront completes the race.
 Joe Sullivan from Channel Rotary spoke to Folkelife about the race.

 “Triathlons are attractive to many people of different ages.
 The great thing about ours – apart from the stunning location – is that you can do the sprint version or the standard.”

 The Channel Triathlon ‘sprint’ involves a 750m swim, 20km bike ride and 5km run.
 The ‘standard’ race sees athletes take on 1.5km in the water, followed by a 40km bike ride following the same route as the sprint.
 There are extra loops included at the top of Acrise to extend the ride.
 The 10km run finishes off the race, with the runners doing two laps of the seafront stretch to Sandgate instead of one for the sprinters.

 “It’s an opportunity for people to complete an athletic challenge, and also a chance to raise money supporting local charities.
 This year the Channel Triathlon is raising funds for the Pilgrims Hospice, and also the Shepway Sports Trust mental health programme.
 The funds will be split half to these charities, and the other half will go to Channel Rotary.
 We support many local initiatives, giving around £20,000 per year to Young Carers groups, schools, the Rainbow Centre and so on.”